 Yup, strategies.
 As in, plural.

-The idea behind social media sites might be the same, but each site has differences you must think about.
+The idea behind social media sites might be the same (building awareness and engagement), but each site has differences you must think about.
 For example, the environment on LinkedIn and Pinterest is completely different.
 Each social media site has a different audience, different features, even different times of day when users are on the site.

 Trying to follow the same schedule for all your profiles makes no sense.
 Developing different strategies for each site might require some extra work, but it will more than pay off in the long run.